SenorPyro/MaM-Zipper/README.md

 except for Internet Explorer, but should work on Edge.

 ## Known issues
+* Crashes if the torrent page contains your own upload(s)
-* Strips the encoding of the torrent files which may cause problems for poorly implemented torrent scripts
+* The conversion to blob strips the file encoding property of the file,
+   which can interfere with some poorly written scripts
+   I can't seem to find a good way to solve this

 ## Future plans
 * Wait for users to ask for features